SubhajitSK/Real-Time-Chat-Application/README.md

 ## Introduction

-The Chat Application is a real-time chat platform that allows users to log in, sign up, and participate in chat room.
+The ChatSync is a real-time chat platform that allows users to log in, sign up, and participate in chat room.
 Users can join a chat room, send messages, and view the chat history.
 The project is built using React for the frontend, Node.js with Express for the backend, and MongoDB for data storage.
 Socket.IO is used for real-time communication.

 ## Technologies Used